haukex/de-en-dict/README.md

 possible by a corresponding JS Service Worker that caches the app.
 The entered search term is turned into a regular expression, which is used to search the dictionary data, and results are sorted by a score determined by a set of regular expressions and rendered into an HTML table.
+The dictionary loading and search is handled in the background by a Web Worker.

 Development Environment
 -----------------------